vedicastrology123/vedicastrology.github.io/vedic-astrology/rashi-sign.md

-## How is your Rasi determined?
+## How is your Rashi determined?

-The zodiac sign in which the planet Moon is situated at the time of your birth becomes your rasi or moon sign.
+The zodiac sign in which the planet Moon is situated at the time of your birth becomes **your Rashi or Moon Sign**.

 This signifies your Mind, how you perceive the events that happen in your life, as it unfold by time.